 Saulius Irmantas photographing birds at Kaunas fort no. 8

 Saulius Irmantas grew up next to the fort no. 8 and he knows the history of Kaunas Fortress very well, he even worked as a guide in fort no. 9 in teenage years!
 Saulius normally works at the events and photo-shoots and this was his first task to photograph wildlife.
 The job was not easy.
 It was important for us that the photographing process was done ethically and the birds were not disturbed in any way, so Saulius spent three days in the fort, taking time and observing the wildlife and taking some breathtaking images, some of them seen below.

 Graphic designer – Kotryna Ražinskaitė

 Kotryna is creating the poster, visuals for social media and the actual Kaunas Fort no. 8 biodiversity map.
 The map will be full of illustrations and will be aimed at the youngest residents of Šilainiai neighbourhood.
-Map will be released in autumn 2020.
+Map will be available in 2021.

 Being curious and genuinely interest in the values of the projects, her graphic design and illustrations brings out the well-thought through messages to the screen or on-print.
 Evelina Šimkutė

 Photograph by Justė Vyšniauskaitė

 Leader of Šilainiai Project, Evelina is an artist and creative placemaker, she creates project concepts, initiates them and coordinates the process.

 VšĮ Kaunas Fortress Park

 Association “Kaunas Fortress” Fort no. 8 volunteers

 Kaunas Vincas Kudirka public library, Šilainiai department